OST Vs PST | Differences Between OST and PST Files

 Benefits Users keep working with domains irrespective of server availability It works great when users want to have a backup

-How to access inaccessible OST files?
+How to access inaccessible and corrupt OST files?

-PST files are very easy to access.
-To save the data from theft or corruption, you can use this PST converter tool which converts the PST files into various file formats such as DBX, MBOX, MSG, EML, TXT, RTF, HTML, and MHTML.
-It easily converts corrupt OST files to the desired formats.
-In addition, you can also recover your deleted emails with this tool.
+You can use this PST converter tool to save the data from theft or corruption as it converts the PST files into various file formats such as DBX, MBOX, MSG, EML, TXT, RTF, HTML, and MHTML.
+It easily converts corrupt OST files to the desired formats.The tool also helps you recover your deleted emails with complete data integrity.

 Conclusion

-Whether it’s Outlook OST vs PST, MS Outlook keeps all information using both these file formats.
+Whether it’s OST vs PST, MS Outlook keeps all information using both these file formats.
 OST has its own importance as it allows offline access to mailbox data; one can easily send new messages even when the system is offline or disconnected from the Exchange Server.
-OST files are highly encrypted, whereas PST files are easy to access without a password by using a third-party tool.
+OST files are highly encrypted, whereas PST files are easy to access without a password using a third-party tool.
 Still, one can access the OST file and convert OST to PST format or export it to live Exchange or Office 365 by using a Kernel for OST to PST Converter.

 Q- Should I use PST or OST?